mmistakes/minimal-mistakes/_drafts/fs2.md

 It's not mandatory to use the `IO` effect.
 We can use any other effect library that supports type classes defined in the `cats-effect` library.
 As an example,

-However, in most cases, we want to create a stream directly evaluating some statement that may produce side effects.
+However, we want to create a stream directly evaluating some statements that may produce side effects in most cases.
 So, for example, let's try to persist an actor through a stream:

 ```scala
 val savingTomHolland: Stream[IO, Unit] = Stream.eval {